Fora Financial Review

 - Easy Qualifications: Customers with poor or little credit appreciated that the company was still willing to work with them.

 Fora Financial’s offerings are competitive with other funders that offer short-term financing.
-You might get a better deal here than with another alternative funder or you might not.
+You might get a better deal here than with another alternative funder, or you might not.
 Your rates will depend entirely on the funder’s underwriting.
 Anybody who can’t get less expensive financing would benefit from including Fora Financial in their comparisons; it works well as a fallback option.

 Don’t make the mistake of thinking that a merchant cash advance is your only option, though.
 Many online lenders fund businesses that aren’t even close to being bankable.
 Check out our list of the best alternatives to merchant cash advances, and maybe you’ll find a less expensive option that will work for your business.